mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 repo, and they should not be checked into the private repo either.

 Check the last commit in the public repo and if everything is ok - push it.

+## Ask the Docs team to publish the Release Notes
+Do this in the #docs channel

 ## Create Release Notes on Github
 Copy the Release Notes from the DOCSP [into Github](https://github.com/mongodb/mongodb-enterprise-kubernetes/releases/new)